 The first step in any calculation of thermal mass potential should be an analysis of the likely energy use in the building and the breakdown of that energy use.
 If it is intended to use the building’s thermal mass for cooling then it is necessary to demonstrate that there is sufficient cooling energy demand to justify it.
 The use of thermal mass has implications for building design and cost.
 It is not necessarily free and therefore its use must be justified.
 In the examples below, it would probably be considered that the energy required for cooling in the school was too small a proportion of the total to justify using thermal mass but in the office it might be considered that utilising thermal mass could be justified.
 (This is not a general conclusion and applies only to the specific buildings to which those energy use profiles apply).

-If an energy audit demonstrates that the use of thermal mass will be cost effective then a comprehensive thermal modelling analysis may incorporate the following variables:
+If an energy audit demonstrates that the use of thermal mass may be cost-effective then a comprehensive thermal modelling analysis may incorporate the following variables:

 - The use of different g-values for the glazing.
 The total solar energy transmittance (TSET or g-value) is the sum of the solar energy transmittance of the glazing and the solar energy that is absorbed by the glazing, which is then re-radiated inward.
 It is possible that this may be more cost effective that exposing the fabric of the building to utilise the thermal mass